gabinam/fise/docs/WHITEPAPER.md

 Offsets decide where to place metadata, salt, and decoy.
 They may derive from:

--   rule-set id
+-   rulesetId
--   timestamp buckets
+-   time buckets
 -   prime sequences / rolling checksums
 -   request/session bindings